 The government will also deny humanitarian parole to anyone who is considered a threat to U.S. security or involved in terrorist activities.

-If you know someone who may be detained in any of the 7,000 correctional facilities in the U.S., Lookupinmate.org provides a platform to help you search for them.
+If you know someone who may be incarcerated in any of the 7,000 correctional facilities in the U.S., lookupinmate.org provides a platform to help you search for them.

 After You File

 Once the agency receives the applicant’s Form I-131 and Form I-134, the candidate will receive the following:

 - Receipt notice confirming that the agency received the applicant’s forms

 - Biometric services notice, if any